 Ethnic Cultural Arts Program

 Due to the CoronaVirus Pandemic, ECAP will accept proposals with the caution that things are still quite fluid regarding the resumption of on-campus events.
+We are happy to consider virtual events for funding.
 Thank you for your understanding.

 ETHNIC & CULTURAL ARTS PROGRAM